My Son Is Guilty

 My Son Is Guilty is a 1939 American action adventure crime film directed by Charles Barton and produced by Jack Fier.
 It stars Bruce Cabot, Jacqueline Wells, Harry Carey and Wynne Gibson.

 Plot

 Tim Kerry (Harry Carey), a veteran cop in the district of Hell's Kitchen, welcomes his son Ritzy (Bruce Cabot) after spending two years in prison.
-Ritzy has good friends and his former wife Julia (Julie Bishop) is hopeful that it will go on the right track.
-But the head of the gang, Morelli (Wynne Gibson) knows that Ritzy has good talent for crime, and makes a great offer, very hard to refuse.
+Ritzy has good friends, and his former wife Julia (Julie Bishop) is hopeful that things will go on the right track.
+But the head of the gang, Morelli (Wynne Gibson), knows that Ritzy has good talent for crime and makes a great offer that is very hard to refuse.

 Cast

+Note: Bishop was still being billed under her real name, Jacqueline Wells.